Hoyts: 2020s

 On 7 September 2022, Cineworld, the current parent company of Hoyts USA, filed for Chapter 11 bankruptcy.

 In December 2022, Hoyts acquired three cinemas in WA from Grand Cinemas after the company went into administration.
 In April 2023, they acquired an additional cinema from Grand.
 That month, Wanda Film also began seeking buyers for Hoyts.
 The sale of Beijing Wanda Investment, which had a controlling stake in Wanda Film, to China Ruyi in December 2023 put any potential sale of Hoyts up in the air.

 Cinemas

 As of 2024, Hoyts owns and operates 60 cinemas across Australia and New Zealand, with 500 screens and more than 560000 seats, making it one of Australia's largest movie exhibitors.

 Features available at many Hoyts Cinemas include reclining chairs, large high-resolution screens and immersive surround sound under the Xtremescreen brand, and dine-in menus under the Hoyts Lux brand.

 Seats that move and vibrate in synchronization with on-screen action have been introduced at some cinemas using D-Box Technologies.
+Screens that are backed by the brilliant-LED picture are introduced at 2 of Hoyts' cinemas located in Sydney using Samsung Onyx.
+Hoyts also uses ScreenX which is known for its multi-projection which are available in 3 of its cinemas located in Melbourne and Sydney and even IMAX which is available in 4 of its cinemas.
+In early of May 2026, Hoyts began installing its own feature called 'Apex' featuring super-sized LED screens, immersive audio, and comfy seats.

 Hoyts Cinema Technology Group (CTG) was established in 2008 and helps other exhibitors such as Palace Cinemas install and operate digital cinema.
 HOYTS CTG also supports one-off screenings such as festivals or corporate events.